tnkshuuhei/superhack/README.md

 We've identified three key challenges:

-1. The impact of funding for open-source public goods lacks quantification.
+1. The impact of funding open source public goods has not been measured.

 2. Non-profit projects might be disadvantaged when evaluated alongside for-profit ones during the grant allocation process.